davidcrowe/autonomous-robot/README.md

 * My development laptop is a 2018 Macbook Pro with a 2.2 GHz 6-core Intel i7 CPU & 16 GB DDR4 RAM running macOS 10.15.1 Catalina.

 ### Team Meeting Schedule
-Due to my full-time job, most of my work for the class and final project will take place over the weekend.
+Most of my work for the class and final project will take place over the weekend.
 Here is a typical schedule:

 | Day & Time | Activity |
 | ---------- | -------- |